Don’t Let Distance Keep Us Apart

 Looking back, had I been a better leader at that time and known this employee’s behavioral needs, I could have been proactive in communicating with them and could have possibly prevented the whole situation.
 I am glad that it happened though.
 It had a great outcome and the employee and I both learned a valuable lesson about communicating purposefully – and knowing each other’s needs.

-Here are a few tips to think about to stay in touch with your employees:
+A few tips to help you stay in touch with your employees:

 Just like healthy personal relationships, healthy working relationships require tight bonds.